 Moving forward, I was in my 9th month and 2 weeks overdue and ready to be done being pregnant lol!
 It was August 2003 and finally the latest doctors visit she said I was 2cm dilated and she told me to start doing a lot of walking and to go get my stuff and come back to the hospital.
 I was 21 years old.
 No Las Vegas birthday party for me or drinking to celebrate my age.
 I was going to have a baby lol 😉 I did get an awesome tres leches cake from the bakery on my birthday though in May.
 Those are so yummy!

 Anyway I walked home and got my overnight back and walked back at the nurses orders and they stuck an IV in me and sent me to my room.
 My husband could not stay.
 So I said goodbye to him.
 I was bored, nervous and alone.
 In the middle of the night, I was speaking to some women and one even braided my hair.

 The whole experience was surreal.
 One of the ladies had a still birth and others had C-Sections.
 My contractions were getting worse and worse.
 I had always planned on having my children naturally so in Mexico you have no other choice lol!
 The pain caused me to be delirious.
 I could not comprehend anything.
-The doctor kept checking back to see where I was at and finally at 5cm dilated he decided to have my water break.
+The doctor kept checking back to see where I was at and finally at 5cm dilated he decided to induce my labor.